LeannaNavo/leannanavo.github.io/_portfolio/portfolio-1.md

 * Land cover
 * Vegetation Condition Index (VCI)
 * Distance to roads
+  * Euclidean Distance was used to calculate distance from roadways, as panthers are highly sensitive to road presence
 * Storm surge
 These variables represent key ecological and anthropogenic drivers of habitat suitability for Florida panthers